Skip to content ↓

 SUBJECT LEADER: Ms Y Wittering

-At Prince Henry's, Drama is a high profile and flourishing subject.
+At Prince Henry's, Drama is a respected, flourishing subject.
 Our aim is to open up the world of theatre to all students.
-This is achieved not only in timetabled lessons but also through our regular productions, theatre trips and input on PSHE / Citizenship Days.
+This is achieved not only in timetabled lessons but also through our ambitious productions, theatre trips and input on PSHE / Citizenship Days.

 KS3 Curriculum

 All students have two lessons of Drama per fortnight throughout Years 7, 8 and 9.
+The lessons thread together the two components, Devising Drama and Script Work.
 A list of the topics students will study in each year of KS3 is shown below:

 Year 7